 To accomplish all this, Animal Control Officers require knowledge of anti-cruelty and control laws, proper animal care standards, common animal diseases and treatments, and basic rules of criminal procedure.

-ACO’s shall observe the ten (10) day period of keeping animals before disposal as provided for in the animal control ordinance.
+ACO’s shall observe the seven (7) day period of keeping animals before other arrangements are made, as provided for in the animal control ordinance.

-- Animals meeting the requirements for disposal, in accordance with the ordinance, will be disposed of in a humane manner as recognized by veterinary science and as authorized by the Chief of Police.
+- Animals meeting the requirements for euthanasia, in accordance with the ordinance, will be handled in a humane manner as recognized by veterinary science and as authorized by the Chief of Police.

 - ACO’s will remain very familiar with Title 3-7-1, Chapter 7 pertaining to the State law on rabies.
 ACO’s who investigate animal bites will present a copy of page 42 of the law to the owner of the animal.
 This page covers the confinement of animals which have bitten humans, particularly Section 3-7-9

-The ACO staff will maintain a close relationship with the Baldwin County Animal Shelter, BARC and The Haven “No-Kill” organizations.
+The ACO staff maintains a close relationship with the Baldwin County Animal Shelter, BARC and The Haven “No-Kill” organizations.

 The Daphne Animal Shelter or Animal Control does NOT handle wildlife removal calls for nuisances such as alligators, snakes, bobcats, birds or fox.
 If you need assistance in removal of wildlife, please call AAAC Wildlife Removal at 251-210-8897.